News

 In May 2024, CAPRS played a key role in advocating for stronger protections for asylum seekers who may arrive in New Zealand by boat.
 CAPRS coordinated an open letter from the refugee sector, calling on the government to ensure that policies for maritime arrivals...

-Watch CAPRS scholar and senior lecturer Dr. Ritesh Shah's interview on Q+A with Jack Tame, where he reflects on his time in the Middle East and discusses the complex politics of delivering food and aid into conflict zones—insights drawn from his years of research...
+Watch CAPRS scholar and senior lecturer Dr Ritesh Shah's interview on Q+A with Jack Tame, where he reflects on his time in the Middle East and discusses the complex politics of delivering food and aid into conflict zones—insights drawn from his years of research...

-CAPRS stands with other organisations across Aotearoa New Zealand in signing an open letter urging the New Zealand government to establish emergency humanitarian visas for Palestinians in Gaza who have family ties in New...
+CAPRS stands with other organisations across Aotearoa New Zealand in signing an open letter urging the New Zealand government to establish emergency humanitarian visas for Palestinians in Gaza who have family ties in New Zealand.
+The letter calls for immediate...

 In this article, Dr Ritesh Shah highlights how Palestinian children's optimism and sense of security significantly declined between 2019 and 2022, Data revealed that hope for the future of children in Gaza dropped from 80% in 2019 to just 20% by 2022.
 Factors...